Written by

 All the investment in digital and tech, such as that afforded through the FDP, will give us no more than we already achieve through retrospective reporting and simple extrapolation.
 We may have vastly more data, but no meaningful advancements made to get to the root of core problems affecting our populations.
 We need system leaders to be educated in the importance and relevance of the analytical workforce, in order for systems to achieve transformational nirvana, which is highly achievable but without dedicated focus, likely improbable.

-Find out more about Population Health Management at HETT Show
+Find out more about Population Health Management at HETT North

-You can find out more about PHM at HETT Show on 24-25th September at ExCeL London.
+You can find out more about PHM at HETT North on 26th February at Manchester Central.
 Find out more and secure your free place below.